manicprone/joint-kit/README.md

 <span>---</span>

 The beauty of the hand-rolling capability is that you can leverage the core logic behind each action (which typically represents the majority of the programming), while maintaining the flexibility to write your own logic alongside it.

-**For Example:**
+**Example:**

 <details>
-<summary>Mixing your own code with the "Profile" methods</summary>
+<summary>Mixing other code with the "Profile" methods</summary>

 <br />
 /methods/profile.js